core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * prefix:       sid
 * reference:    [[THISRFC]]

+## Modification of IANA registry: "YANG Module Names" {#yang-module-names-modificatoin}

+This documents adds new columns in the "YANG module names" registry {{RFC6020}}.
+Namely:
+* sid-file: the .sid file corresponding to a given YANG model.

+YANG modules CAN be added or new versions can be inserted without specifying .sid file.

-## "SID mega-range" registry  {#mega-range-registry}
+## Create new IANA Registry: "SID-Mega-Range" registry {#mega-range-registry}

 The name of this registry is "SID mega-range".
 This registry is used to record the delegation of the management of a block of SIDs to third parties (e.g. SDO, registrar).

+### Structure

 Each entry in this registry must include:

-* The entry point (first entry) of the registered SID range.
+* The entry point (first SID) of the registered SID block.
-* The size of the registered SID range.
+* The size of the registered SID block.
 * The contact information of the requesting organization including:
 * Organization name

-* Primary contact name, email address, and phone number
-* Secondary contact name, email address, and phone number
+Information connected to the Organization name that should not be publicly visible in the registry, but should be available is a contact person and change controller email and phone number.

+### Allocation policy

+The IANA policies for future additions to this registry are "Hierarchical Allocation, Expert Review" {{RFC5226}}.
+Prior to a first allocation, the requesting organization must demonstrate a functional registry infrastructure.
+On subsequent allocation request(s), the organization must demonstrate the exhaustion of the prior range.
+These conditions need to be asserted by the assigned expert(s).

+### Initial contents of the Registry

 The initial entry in this registry is allocated to IANA: